gambitproject/gambit/doc/tools.enumpure.rst

    extensive games, as strategic games have only one information set per player.

-.. cmdoption:: -P

-   By default, the program computes all pure-strategy Nash equilibria in an extensive game.
-This switch instructs the program to find only pure-strategy Nash equilibria which are subgame perfect.
-   (This has no effect for strategic games, since there are no proper subgames of a strategic game.)

 .. cmdoption:: -h

    Prints a help message listing the available options.